 Instructions

 - Drain liquid from olives and place on paper towel to dry.
+Make sure they are very dry before wrapping with the pastry.

 - In a small mixing bowl, whisk together 1/2 cup flour, paprika, salt and cayenne.
 Set aside.

 - Using an electric mixer with the paddle attachment, beat the butter until creamy.
 Beat in the cheese until well blended.
-Blend in the flour mixture just until combined.
-Mix in additional flour as needed, to form a soft dough.
-Refrigerate for 30 minutes.

 - Pinch off a piece of dough around the size of a walnut half; flatten into a thin, oval shape and wrap around an olive, enclosing it completely.
-Place on a cookie sheet.
-Repeat with the remaining dough and olives.
-Refrigerate olives for at least 1 hour, up to overnight.
+Make sure the dough is tight around the olive.

 - Preheat oven to 400 degrees.
 Line a rimmed cookie sheet with parchment paper.

-- Place refrigerated cheese olives on prepared cookie sheet.
+- Place refrigerated (cold) cheese olives on prepared cookie sheet.
 Bake for 15 to 18 minutes or until dough is set and they are lightly browned.
 Cool for a few minutes, then serve.

 Notes